RathmoreChaos/RathmoreChaos/README.md

 name because it sounds cool, and maybe a little ominous.
 In case you're wondering if it has anything to do with a video game called "Destiny", no it does not.

-At least in the near term, I plan to use this space to host some Interactive Fiction projects I plan on working on.
+At least in the near term, I plan to use this space to host some Interactive Fiction projects I', on working on.

 <!---
 RathmoreChaos/RathmoreChaos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.